 I was about 4 years old and had just made my first ever outfit.
 I raided my mothers sewing room and found this fluorescent hot pink knit tubing that I pulled on like a strapless dress.
 I then headed out into the garden for baby pink roses that I stuck all over it with cellotape to finish.
 I was so proud of my creation and felt so great in it - I didn't want to ever take it off.

-This formative moment started a lifelong passion for creating beautiful clothes that make her feel great.
+This formative moment started a lifelong passion for creating beautiful clothes that make me feel great.

 We make clothes that make women feel great about themselves.
 Clothes that empower them to do the amazing things they do in the world.

 We empower women to be their confident selves.

 Opened in September 2017, our Wellington store has been an important milestone in our journey to date.
 We love getting to meet and help our customers in the flesh.
 It is priceless to us to get to see your reaction first hand to our beautiful fabrics and to learn more about your needs so we can better design for you.

 The decision to open permanently followed two years of pop-up stores in both Wellington and Auckland.
 We learnt a lot over this time, especially a strong appreciation for being able to fully express our brand through our own space and really invite our customers into our world.

 We love to meet you so please do come and say hello.
 We are located at 1/115 Victoria Street, Te Aro.